KilianZell/CS502_project/README.md

-# Project Name
-Fusion of U-Net++ and ResNet50 Models for Melanoma Diagnosis from Dermoscopic Images
+# Fusion of U-Net++ and ResNet50 Models for Melanoma Diagnosis from Dermoscopic Images

 ## Description